algolia/docsearch/docs/src/faq.md

 }
 ```

-### A documentation I like does not use DocSearch.
+### A documentation website I like does not use DocSearch.
 What can I do?

 We'd love to help!

-If one of your favorite tool documentation is missing DocSearch, we encourage
+If one of your favorite tool documentation websites is missing DocSearch, we encourage
 you to file an issue in their repository explaining how DocSearch could help.
 Feel free to ping `@docsearch` on GitHub in the issue as well, and we'll provide
 all the help we can.